shrutipatil0212/HackerNewsDotNet/README.md

 ## Installation

-Download the zip folder of the repository or kindly clone it using teh URL.
+Download the zip folder of the repository or kindly clone it using the URL - https://github.com/shrutipatil0212/HackerNewsDotNet.git

 ## Usage